uiuc-arc/GAS/README.md

 ### Requirements

+**NOTE: this code has been tested with Python 3.10 and may not work with other versions of Python 3.**

 Running the benchmarks requires Python 3 and some packages.
 To install the packages, you should only need to execute the following command from the root folder of this artifact:

     python3 -m pip install -r requirements.txt